 Every month the trivago content team rejects hundreds of images submitted by hotel managers.
 Why?
-The answer is twofold.
+It’s two fold.
 First off, the photos fail to meet our quality standards.
-Secondly, and it may sound cruel, but no image can be less damaging than a bad image.
+Secondly, it may sound cruel, but no image can be less damaging than a bad image.

-Not only will the CLEAR acronym help you avoid rejection when submitting pictures for your online hotel profile(s), it will also help you catch the attention of potential guests.
-The more time travelers spend ogling your hotel photos, the better.
+Not only will CLEAR imagery help you avoid rejection when submitting pictures for your online hotel profile(s), it will help you catch the attention of potential guests.
+The more time that travellers spend ogling your hotel photos the better.
 Why?
 Because they’ll be more likely to book if they like what they see!

 Ok, let’s get started.